‘Scandal’ Has Social Media Saying, ‘What The Huck’

 A post shared by Scandal Official Account (@scandalabc) on

 The phrase “What the Huck” was immediately trending on Twitter with fans on the East Coast going crazy after that ending.
-Several of the actors were weighing in on what happened including some of the fan-favorites who used the hashtag, “What the Huck.”
+Several of the actors were weighing in on what happened, including some of the fan-favorites who used the hashtag, “What the Huck.”
 Scandal is never going to be the same after the line of betrayal came from one of the original gladiators.
-Abby Wheelan (Darby Stanchfield) was the one who was waiting for Meg after Jennifer was taken care of and Huck was left to bleed out.
-Scandal fans are left wondering whether or not he will survive and if he does, will he be able to trace it back to Abby before anything else happens?
+Abby Wheelan (Darby Stanchfield) was the one who was waiting for Meg after Jennifer was taken care of, and Huck was left to bleed out.
+Scandal fans are left wondering whether or not he will survive, and if he does, will he be able to trace it back to Abby before anything else happens?

 #WhatTheHuck @shondarhimes #ShondaRhimes I rebuke that twist ???? please say it ain't so I sat dumbfounded ????????for 10 mins. pic.twitter.com/bJT7fpRUYD